 In addition to the weekly homework, the children will also have spellings and times-tables to practice at home.
 It would be great if you could encourage them to practice these, as they will help their development and support the work we do in class.

 With strong links between reading and attainment, the children are given ample opportunities to read in school.
 However, they are also encouraged to read at home.
 Listening to them, reading to them and questioning them about what they have read will help to promote reading habits and have a positive impact on their development.
 Each child has a reading diary and in the Juniors it is their responsibility to fill it in each time they read, either at home or a school.

 IXL maths and grammar

-School subscribes to an online maths and grammar website, which enables the children to practice all areas of the maths and grammar curriculum.
+The school will continue with its online subscription of the maths and grammar website ‘IXL’.
+This will enable the children to practice all areas of the maths and grammar curriculum.
 Each child has an individual username and password, which enables them to access the site.
-This also provides their classroom teacher with a breakdown of what they have been studying, which provides the opportunity to monitor their progress.
+This also provides me with a breakdown of what they have been studying, which gives me the opportunity to monitor their progress.
 Occasionally, the children get the chance to use this site in school; however, it is perfect for any extra maths or grammar practice they may wish to do at home.
 If any question is answered incorrectly, the correct method and answer is explained to them.
+Lots of children used this last year —keep it up!
 The site does have an app, which can be downloaded for free, or you can access the site by visiting the webpage: http://uk.ixl.com/